 The Digitization of Agriculture; Obstacles and Opportunities – Integrated solutions

 - What’s your purpose in precision?
-Is it primarily to run a profitable service business (profitable professional enterprise on its own), or is it to support your core equipment business (deeper customer engagement, deeper customer satisfaction, and better understanding of customer operations)?
-Your objective needs to be clear in order to craft the right plan for your dealership, and in order to effectively measure your success.
+Is it primarily to run a profitable service business (profitable professional enterprise on its own), or is it to support your core equipment business (deeper customer engagement, more profound customer satisfaction, and a better understanding of customer operations)?
+Your objective needs to be clear to craft the right plan for your dealership and to measure your success effectively.

 - Service vs. Widgets: what constitutes a precision department inside a dealership?
 Dealers already sell widgets, but precision hedges into advice – into making sense of information generated by widgets and equipment.
 I don’t think you need to enlist hard-core agronomists to have an effective “precision” offering, but you involve yourself in advice, otherwise, you’re not really into precision.
 This leads to the third leg (is this a three-legged animal?)…

 - Working with third parties: Most dealers won’t be the sole trusted advisor to a customer on production.
 But dealers can provide integral support to its customer’s other trusted advisors.
 We’re entering an age where dealers need to be willing to support a customer’s other advisors.
 What are dealers going to do to stay in that production conversation?
 If you’re not the primary advisor, you’re not really directing the production decisions of that customer, including his equipment purchases – you’re just a supplier, and in the age of Google and Amazon, suppliers are pretty disposable.
 What can you do to elevate the third parties supporting customers in your region?